Wales' new era begins in Croatia

 Bale has been joined in international retirement by Swansea midfielder Allen, Swindon midfielder Jonny Williams and another member of Wales' 100-cap club, defender Chris Gunter, though Aaron Ramsey has opted to play on and has been named as captain.

-Former Wales captain Ashley Williams, who led Wales at Euro 2016, feels a period of transition is now upcoming, similar to when he joined the international set-up following the retirement of the likes of Gary Speed and Robbie Savage.
+Former Wales captain Ashley Williams, who led Wales at Euro 2016, feels a period of transition is now upcoming, similar to when he joined the international set-up following the retirement of Gary Speed and Robbie Savage.

 "Let's hope it doesn't take these players as long to get things right as it did for us," Williams told BBC Sport Wales.